tkakantousis/kagent-chef/README.md

 Description
 ===========

-This cookbook installs the Hops agent, impelemented in python, that is responsible for managing services installed on the node.
+This cookbook installs the Karamel agent (kagent), impelemented in python, that is responsible for monitoring and managing services installed on the node.

 Requirements